slamora/brackets-wiki/Brackets-Extensions.md

 **Visual editing**
 * [Color Picker](https://github.com/jdiehl/brackets-color-picker): Quick Edit on a hex color opens an inline color picker.
+* [Color Editor](https://github.com/GarthDB/brackets-inline-color-editor): Quick Edit on a hex/rgb/hsl color opens an inline color picker, plus a listing of all colors used in the file.

 **External tools**
 * [GitHub](https://github.com/jrowny/brackets-github): Implements the GitHub API, including oAuth.
 Currently functionality limited to Gists.